Complementary and Holistic therapies.

-In the 1950s Dr. George Goodheart established the link between meridian flow and muscle function and became the father of Kinesiology as we know it today.
+One of the most exciting developments for holistic therapies occurred in the USA in the 1950s when Dr. George Goodheart established the link between meridian flow and muscle function and became the father of Kinesiology as we know it today.
 He developed Applied Kinesiology and from that Dr. John Thie developed Touch for Health.

-HK uses muscle testing and verbal questioning to pinpoint what is stressing the body sufficiently to cause symptoms of ill health and disturbed emotional or mental states.
+HK uses muscle testing and verbal questioning to pinpoint what is stressing and unbalancing the BioEnergy System of the body sufficiently enough to cause energy disturbances and subsequent symptoms of ill health and disturbed emotional or mental states.

-When the body is in contact with a factor that stresses it, a muscle being monitored will lose tone slightly and unlock.
-This unlocking of the monitored muscle indicates that some part of the body is being deprived of its energy supply in terms of nerve impulses, blood flow carrying oxygen and nutrients to specific cells and tissues, the lymph drainage functioning effectively or it may simply have become confused in some way about how it should function.
+When the body is in contact with a factor that stresses it, a muscle being monitored will lose toneslightly and unlock.
+This unlocking of the monitored muscle indicates that some part of the body is being deprived of its BioEnergy supply in terms of nerve impulses, blood flow carrying oxygen and nutrients to specific cells and tissues, the lymph drainage functioning effectively or it may simply have become confused in some way about how it should function.

 The effect of a stress can be likened to the shorting of an electrical circuit which results in a power failure or over energising resulting in a fire.

 The stress or linked group of stresses is defined by muscle monitoring.
-The body has the intelligence to flag up the stresses that most need to be dealt with in the order it is most capable of addressing them.
-Muscle monitoring is then used to identify which acupuncture points to gently hold or tap while the person is under the influence of the relevant stress.
+The body has the intelligence to flag up the imbalances that most need to be dealt with in the order it is most capable of addressing them.
+Muscle monitoring is then used to identify which acupuncture points to gently hold or tap while the person is under the influence of the relevant stressor.

-Holding the appropriate points on the body re-tunes the energy flow and instructs the body to correct the energy supply, nutritional status, drainage or physical function problems which the stressful factor has been causing to the part of the system that is struggling so that it can regain normal, healthy functioning.
-The corrective process may continue for some days and when complete, makes for a permanent improvement in health.
+Holding the appropriate points on the body re-tunes the BioEnergy flow and instructs the body to correct the BioEnergy supply to the relevant part of the BioEnergy system that is struggling so that it can regain normal, healthy functioning.
+The corrective process may continue for some days and when complete, makes for a permanent improvement in health and wellness.

 Sometimes the body benefits from small changes in habit to do with rest, sleep, work, recreation and fluid or food intake.
 HK calls these “adjunctive factors” and they are identified via muscle monitoring.
 They can be as important as the corrections done during the session by holding or tapping the appropriate acupuncture points and they should be taken seriously to achieve the full health-improving results.